If you’ve read Creative Drama Basics, maybe you’d like to try some creative drama with your students!

 Here are a few recommendations:

-A good starting place is Winnifred Ward’s Stories to Dramatize.
+Winifred Ward’s Stories to Dramatize is a good starting place.
 Ward was a pioneer in the field of creative dramatics, and the 100 pieces in this collection are almost guaranteed to be successful because of Ward’s vast experience.
 The stories are arranged by age level, but because of the sophistication (in terms of following storylines) of today’s children, the older age group stories could be tried with younger children.

 The Wonder Child and Other Jewish Fairy Tales, Selected and Retold by Howard Schwartz and Barbara Rush: This collection contains folk tales from Jewish culture in the Middle East and in Europe.
 Some of the stories have biblical characters, and some have simple people who have supernatural things happen to them.
 “Long Hair of the Princess” and “The Wonder Child” are princess-type stories.

-The People Could Fly: American Black Folktales by Virginia Hamilton: The book is divided into four sections by subject matter – one section has stories of slaves gaining their freedom through cleverness or magic in the American South.
-They are written in the vernacular of storytellers.
+The People Could Fly: American Black Folktales by Virginia Hamilton: The stories are in four sections, arranged by subject matter – one section has stories of slaves gaining their freedom through cleverness or magic in the American South.
+Newbery Medal and Coretta Scott King Award winner Virginia Hamilton wrote these folk tales in the vernacular of the original storytellers.

 Poems provide a unique opportunity for a creative drama class, as they can be “acted out” instantaneously or after planning.
 Many poems are short enough to be repeated a few times; children can switch roles easily.